 i) the accrual of and changes in risk premiums, and

-ii) shifts the economic environment relative to what’s already discounted in
+ii) shifts the economic environment (inflation and growth being the primary two) relative to what’s already discounted in

 The goal of strategic asset allocation is accordingly to collect risk premium in the most consistent and efficient way possible.